ThaaoBlues/Password_suit/README.md

 so please, use it on an USB key to avoid all risks. to delete a website in the password manager, just go to the data folder, then websites and delete the file named by <the name you've choosen>.data*

+PWMAN_v2 basically PWMAN but with a new html based UI and with PWGEN directly integrated in.

 compiling these scripts is possible, just use the "auto-py-to-exe" tool : https://pypi.org/project/auto-py-to-exe/